top-comengineer/wcvendors/readme.txt

 The free marketplace plugin for WooCommerce.
 Now you can allow anyone to open a store on your site!

 == Description ==
 Create your own marketplace and allow vendors to sell just like etsy, Envato, eBay, or Amazon type sites!
 This allows other sellers/vendors to sell tangible products, virtual products, or downloads on your site.
 With this plugin, your vendors receive commissions you set on products they sell from your store.

-This plugin has been around since 2011 and remains still the #1 multi vendor plugin on the market.
+WC Vendors was released to the market in October of 2014 having gotten its roots from from Product Vendors by Matt Gates dating back to 2011.
+We are the number one multi vendor marketplace plugin for WordPress and WooCommerce on the market.
 It is the most feature packed free plugin available for operating a WooCommerce based multi vendor store.
 Many have tried to imitate, only to put all the useful features in their paid versions.
-Don't fall for that trick!
-We are an American (Ben & Anna) and Australian (Jamie) based team of developers, and this plugin is all we do.
+We are a small team of three with an Australian, Jamie the lead developer and two Americans Ben and Anna our customer support team.
 Give it a try!
 After all, the price is right and we're here when you need us.

 == Announcements ==